leoniemclaughlin7/cafe-board/docs/TESTING.md

 ### CI Python Linter

-All Python files in this project where passed through the [CI Python Linter](https://pep8ci.herokuapp.com/#)
+All relevant Python files in this project where passed through the [CI Python Linter](https://pep8ci.herokuapp.com/#)

 #### Booking app